 The crankshaft is built up from two Rods on the inner ends of which Cranks are secured very rigidly.
-The crank pin is a \{\frac{1}{2}^m\} Bolt, which is fixed rigidly by nuts in the end holes of the Cranks and in Flat Trunnions that form the balance weights.
-The "big end" (a Coupling 3) is free to turn on the crank pin between the Cranks, and is attached to the lower side of cylinder removed.
+The crank pin is a 3" Bolt, which is fixed rigidly by Nuts in the end holes of the Cranks and in Flat Trunnions that form the balance weights.
+The "big end" (a Coupling 3) is free to turn on the crank pin between the Cranks, and is attached to the lower end the condenser side, with two supporting Girders and one side of cylinder removed.